Benjamin-Dobell/nvidia-update/README.md

 Presently, each nVidia driver release is tied to an exact version of macOS.
 However, as described above, sometimes it's desirable to install a different release.
 This script will download the official drivers and patch them on-the-fly so that they can be loaded on your system.

 Patching does not involve changing the driver binaries, just a couple of configuration options in some text files.

+## Do I need to disable [SIP](https://support.apple.com/en-au/HT204899)?

+_No!_

+Unlike other alternative approaches that manually mess around with your file system, this tool uses official installers and drivers.
+Even after patching (where necessary) they install flawlessly on systems with SIP enabled.

+## Does this work on real Macs?

+_Yes!_

+No need to disable SIP, it just works.

 ## What do I do after updating macOS to a new version?